Skip to main content

 Continue reading below

 Skin prick testing is very safe in most people, and often does not need to be done in hospital clinics.
 Because such a tiny amount of the allergen is used, the reaction is only very small.
 For most people the worst that happens is a few itchy bumps for an hour or so.
 Certain people would not be suitable for skin prick testing.
-This includes people who have had very severe allergic reactions in the past, or people with very bad asthma.
-Skin prick tests are also not usually done on pregnant women, people on certain medications, or those with very bad eczema.
+This includes if you have had very severe allergic reactions in the past, or if you have very bad asthma.
+Skin prick tests are also not usually done if you are pregnant, take certain medications, or have very bad eczema.

 The professionals who do skin prick testing have emergency medicines and equipment standing by for the very rare occasion when someone has a bad reaction.
 They can reverse the reaction if this happens.

 No. Patch testing places substances on the surface of the skin.
-It aims to identify skin allergies.
-(See the separate leaflet called Patch Testing for Contact Dermatitis.)
+It aims to identify if you have skin allergies.
+(See the separate leaflet called Patch testing for contact dermatitis.)
 Skin prick testing checks for allergies that don't necessarily occur on the skin, such as allergies to pollen, foods, etc. It is a way of getting the suspected allergen into the body and in contact with cells of your immune system to see if they react to it.

 Further reading and references